 The presence and absence of light is the name of the game, certainly for architecture and the word, a sign for knowledge, illumination to be sure.
 How architecture frames and receives light, how reflective white letters appear/disappear depending on angle and time of day, and how there is a minimum of electrical light (on or off) in the viewing context, points to an intriguing aspect of the work in relation to light.
 I would have liked to have seen the church space at night under the given interior light fixtures combined with the neighborhood atmosphere, such as street lights and liquor store marquees nearby (the latter the essence of any struggling community desirous of Sunday faiths).

 The positioning of certain words seemed obvious, perhaps too obvious when and where absurd is placed above the cross, itself central to the church space.
 At other times, the relationships of word and surface seemed less overt though intentional such as when essential appeared on the upper level positioned next to a clerestory window opening, again, onto a view of a liquor store.
-One could have spent days considering placement of language in space and certainly in turn site to expanding neighborhood context both present and historical.
-Alas, it did not strike me until later to align my head with the viewing angle of each word, but I think I could have been, at the very least, fun.
+One could have spent days considering placement of language in space and, certainly, in turn site to expanding neighborhood context both present and historical.
+Alas, it did not strike me until later to align my head with the viewing angle of each word, but I think it could have been, at the very least, fun.

 So, the intersection(s) of word(s) and space(s), structure(s) and phenomena, complicated a viewing experience that involved wandering and circulating with no clear direction as questions regarding powers and words seemed to be the order of that day.
 And it was also not difficult to completely ignore the ebbing daylight of this time of year in conjunction with site context and holiday observances/rituals; power relations of all kinds!
 Granted, had I seen the show months before, it would likely not have been so heavily-laden as it was for me on that day.
 That said, the show, overall, did underscore an all too human tendency to attempt meaning where there may not be any, especially as one reflects here upon the absorption of the reflective work there.
 Again, searching for meaning through words where there is none is all too common.
 However, here nothing cohered.
 Indeed, the show was absurd, elusive, unusual, curious, and so on...
 In the end, concepts regarding run-on sentences seemed to hold the greatest potential (which is to say power) for multiple meanings as neighborhood, demographics, architecture, sunlight, electrical light (as well as its signs), commingled with applied fleeting words of artistic intent during this one Sunday this past December.
 Overall, it was a very pleasant experience as art and place were momentarily fluid, dare I say, in Tom Solomon's temporary, urban temple.